 7. The seventh tip is do not forget your memory maker.
-You will want to remember your sailing vacation and be able to share it with others.
+You will want to remember your Caribbean vacation and be able to share it with others.
 Bring along a digital camera as well as an extra memory card and set of batteries in case you are unable to recharge it.

 Keep your camera in a good, strong, waterproof bag because it can get wet while sailing.
 I found the perfect size bag at the local dive shop.
 A disposable or waterproof camera is great for kids.

 8. The eighth tip is to include small items for free time either during an inter-island passage or in the anchorage.
 These items can include playing cards, paperback books, and CDs since most sailing charters have audio equipment aboard.

 Although your sailing vessel will usually be equipped with a

 set of binoculars, most charterers like to bring along their own because it is